-Management has evaluated subsequent events through October 25, 2017, the date the combined financial statements were issued.
+Management has evaluated subsequent events through October 31, 2018, the date the combined financial statements were available to be issued.
 The Foundation is unaware of any events that would require disclosure in the accompanying combined financial statements.

 3. PLEDGES RECEIVABLE